 Updates made: Date: Designated teacher updated p.
 5 3 rd December 2020 p.
-3 updated bullet points on what does a looked after child mean 23 rd September 2021 p.4 updates to objectives of RT stakeholders 10 th January 2022 p.5 updates to reporting structures to Trustees 10 th January 2022 p.5-6 section added for Outreach Teaching Service 10 th January 2022
+3 updated bullet points on what does a looked after child mean 23 rd September 2021 p.4 updates to objectives of RT stakeholders p.5 updates to reporting structures to Trustees p.5-6 section added for Outreach Teaching Service 10 th January 2022 Policy renamed (LAC replaced with CIC) p.
+5 Designated teacher updated 19 th October 2022 Section 9 updated 3 rd November 2023

-1. What does being a 'Looked After Child' mean?
+1. What does being a 'Child in Care' mean?

-For the purpose of school admission, a looked after child is (a) in the care of an English local authority or (b) being provided with accommodation by such a local authority in the exercise of its social services functions (see section 22(1) of the Children's Act 1989) DfE, Feb 2018.
+For the purpose of school admission, a child in care is (a) in the care of an English local authority or (b) being provided with accommodation by such a local authority in the exercise of its social services functions (see section 22(1) of the Children's Act 1989) DfE, Feb 2018.